Europeans United for Democracy: Political platform

 The political aim of the EUDemocrats was to reform the present structures of the European Union.
 According to its political platform, the EUD believed that decisions should be made at the lowest possible level (subsidiarity), thus giving an effective voice to the citizens of member states, regions and national minorities.
 It aimed to unite those who are critical of the EU for its undemocratic development and its ever-more centralising political features.
+The EUDemocrats wished to transform the European Union into a "free alliance among the nations of Europe", where countries were free to determine their level of integration and change it at will, as well as "safeguarding local democracy and pushing for decision making at the lowest possible levels."